Skip to main content

 The proposition that Real-World Evidence (RWE) derived from a wellness application can substantively support a Digital Therapeutic (DTx) requires a deep examination of the methodological and regulatory frameworks that govern medical evidence generation.
 At an academic level, this inquiry moves beyond the conceptual to the statistical and procedural.

-It involves dissecting the epistemological value of (PGHD) and establishing a robust chain of custody from data capture to regulatory submission.
+It involves dissecting the epistemological value of patient-generated health data (PGHD) and establishing a robust chain of custody from data capture to regulatory submission.
 The central thesis is that high-frequency, longitudinal PGHD, when collected and analyzed with appropriate rigor, can be transformed into RWE that satisfies the evidentiary standards for demonstrating the safety and effectiveness of a DTx, particularly in complex, multifactorial domains like endocrinology.

 The foundation of this argument rests on the FDA’s 21st Century Cures Act, which explicitly mandates the agency to develop a framework for evaluating the use of RWE to support regulatory decisions.
 This legislative and regulatory shift acknowledges a critical limitation of traditional randomized controlled trials (RCTs) ∞ their findings, while possessing high internal validity, often lack external validity or generalizability.